gdiet/backup/README.md

 ## Status Of The DedupFS Software

 As the license states, DedupFS is provided "as is", without warranty of any kind.
-That being said, I use DedupFS now for more than two years to backup my private files, and my backup repository has grown to approx. 1.8 Million files/folders with 400.000 file contents stored comprising 1.5 TB of data.
+That being said, I use DedupFS now for more than two years for backing up my private files, and my backup repository has grown to approx. 1.8 Million files/folders with 400.000 file contents stored comprising 1.5 TB of data.
 The largest file stored has a size of approx 7.5 GB.

 Bottom line: For my personal use it is mature.
 Decide for yourself.